Locally Adaptive Bayesian Isotonic Regression using Half Shrinkage Priors: Methods

 \subsection{Priors for differences of coefficients}

-To model locally adaptive priors for the positive parameters $\eta_2, ..., \eta_n$, we utilize global-local shrinkage priors whose supports are the half real line.
+To model positive parameters $\eta_2, ..., \eta_n$, we utilize global-local shrinkage priors whose supports are the half real line.
 We assume that $\eta _2,\dots ,\eta _n$ are mutually independent and follow the truncated normal distributions on $(0,\infty)$ as

 where both $\lambda$ and $(\tau_2, ..., \tau_n)$ are all positive.
+The prior for $\eta$, or equivalently for $\theta$, is scaled by observational variance $\sigma^2$, hence we define our uncertainty on function values relative to the sampling variations.
+This density function is also convenient for posterior computation for its conditional conjugacy for $\sigma^2$.
+Note also that this prior does not depend on the arguments of a function $f$, or $(x_1,\dots ,x_n)$, for simplicity.
+Hence we implicitly assume that the function values are observed on evenly-spaced grids.
+For the extension to the case of irregular grids, see Section~\ref{grids}.

-Here, $\lambda$ is the global parameter that shrinks all $\eta_j$'s toward zero uniformly, while $\tau_j$ is the local parameter that provide a custom shrinkage effect for each individual $j$.
+From the viewpoint of shrinkage estimation, global parameter $\lambda$ shrinks all $\eta_j$'s toward zero uniformly, while local parameter $\tau_j$ provides a custom shrinkage effect for each individual $j$.
 The flexibility of shrinkage effects depends on the choice of priors for the global and local shrinkage parameters, $\lambda$ and $(\tau_2, ..., \tau_n)$.
+The use of these parameters in (\ref{prior_form}) is known as the global-local shrinkage and imported from the literature on shrinkage priors \citep{carvalho2010horseshoe}.
+In the context of trend filtering, the same global-local shrinkage technique has been practiced (e.g., \citealt{faulkner2018locally}) for the estimation of $\eta_j$, where the half-normal distribution in (\ref{prior_form}) is replaced by the double-sided normal distribution.

-Following the discussions of \citep{faulkner2018locally}, we consider three types of priors: half-horseshoe, half-Laplace and half normal.
+Here we discuss the choice of priors for $\tau_j$'s; the prior for $\lambda$ is provided later in Section~\ref{global}.
+Following the discussions of \cite{faulkner2018locally}, we consider three types of priors: half-horseshoe, half-Laplace and half-normal.